zeroheure/documentation-1/content/administration/maintain/on_premise.rst

    :alt: This database has expired.

 This **blocking** message appears after a non-blocking message that lasts 30 days.
-If you fail to take action before the end of the countdown, the database will expire.
+If you fail to act before the end of the countdown, the database will expire.

 Solutions
 ~~~~~~~~~

-* Renew your subscription: Follow the link and renew your subscription - note that if you wish to
+* Renew your subscription: follow the link and renew your subscription.
+If you
-  pay by Wire Transfer, your subscription will effectively be renewed only when the payment arrives,
+  pay by wire transfer, your subscription will be renewed when the payment arrives,
   which can take a few days.
 Credit card payments are processed immediately.

 * Contact our `Support <https://www.odoo.com/help>`__